GrahamDennis/GDCoreDataConcurrencyDebugging/README.md

         objectInContext1.name = @"test";
         [context1 save:NULL];
     }];

     // Invalid access
-    NSString *name = objectInContext2.name;
+    NSString *name = objectInContext1.name;

-If you use ARC, in debug builds you may see many invalid `-autorelease` messages being sent by code which is otherwise valid.
+If you want to customise the logging you can call `GDCoreDataConcurrencyDebuggingSetFailureHandler` to set your own concurrency failure handler with function prototype `void ConcurrencyFailureHandler(SEL _cmd);`.
 For example:

-    // This code is safe even if not in a -performBlock...: method because only -objectID is being sent.
-    NSMutableArray *objectIDs = [NSMutableArray new];
-    for (NSManagedObject *object in results) {
-        // IdentityFunction simply returns object, but the compiler will generate -autorelease calls (at least with optimisations turned off)
-        [objectIDs addObject:[IdentityFunction(object) objectID]];
-    }

-The compiler generates `-autorelease` calls in this situation (with optimisations turned off).
-If you want to customise which logging (for example to squash log messages about invalid `-autorelease` messages), you can call `GDCoreDataConcurrencyDebuggingSetFailureHandler` to set your own concurrency failure handler with function prototype `void ConcurrencyFailureHandler(SEL _cmd);`.
-For example:

     #import <GDCoreDataConcurrencyDebugging/GDCoreDataConcurrencyDebugging.h>

     static void CoreDataConcurrencyFailureHandler(SEL _cmd)
     {
         // Simply checking _cmd == @selector(autorelease) won't work in ARC code.
+        // You really shouldn't ignore -autorelease messages sent on the wrong thread,
-        if (_cmd == NSSelectorFromString(@"autorelease")) return;
+        // but if you want to live on the wild side... if (_cmd == NSSelectorFromString(@"autorelease")) return;
         NSLog(@"CoreData concurrency failure: Selector '%@' called on wrong queue/thread.", NSStringFromSelector(_cmd));
     }